-Schools and Colleges.
+Association of Schools and Colleges.
 Father Tang was

 succeeded in turn by Father Neil Scott in 1964 and

 Father Barnabus Hughes in 1966.
-At the conclusion of the
+At the conclusion of

-from St. Mary's High School because of a shortage of
+withdrew from St. Mary's High School because of a

-the Fall of 1970, the Oblates of St. Francis de Sales were
+In the Fall of 1970, the Oblates of St. Francis de Sales were

 invited by Bishop Merlin J. Guilfoyle to administer

 St. Mary's High School.
-Father Thomas P.
+Father Thomas P. O'Neill,

-nine Dominican sisters and twentyone lay men and women.
+sisters and twenty-one lay men and women.
 The

 student enrollment for the year was 700.
+In

 February, 1972, St. Mary's was visited by a team